GusakovIgor/MIPT2-asm-pro/3. Printf/README.md

 - It's more of them in real printf, but MPrintf understands only those 6
 - And if you need `'%'` symbol in your output, you should type `"%%"` on the place you need it in format string

-## Realization of MPrintf:
+## Implementation:

-- Everything is organized in such a way, that all arguments lia on the stack (first arg on the top).
+- Everything is organized in such a way, that all arguments lies on the stack (first arg on the top).
 - We will have pointer on the format string in `rsi`, pointer to allocated `Output` buffer in `rdi` and pointer on stack in `rbp`.
 - In `r8` we will count number of symbols in `Output`.
 - We will go by the format string and copy all symbols, which are not specifiers.